-After graduate school, I took a job in science publishing at W. H. Freeman and within a year moved to its sister company, Scientific American, as an editor for Scientific American Medicine, a textbook for practicing physicians.
-(SAM was later purchased by WebMD.)
+The science publisher W. H. Freeman hired me after graduate school.
+Within a year I moved to its sister company, Scientific American, as an editor for Scientific American Medicine, a textbook for practicing physicians later purchased by WebMD.
 I became an in-house science writer for the New York Blood Center and wrote for Scientific American Cancer Smart and Scientific American Cancer Outlook.
 All the while working on my novel, The Orphan Game.

 I reviewed regularly for Publishers Weekly and have taught The Craft of Fiction for the Cape Cod Writers Conference and served on the fiction/nonfiction panel for the Ohio Arts Council.